 - Body Paragraph 2: Provide another advantage if you want (optional)

 - Body Paragraph 3: Discuss one of the disadvantages

 - Body Paragraph 4: You can include another disadvantage (optional)

-- Conclusion: At this point, you have to summarise all your arguments and restate your point of view
+- Conclusion: At this point, you have to summarize all your arguments and restate your point of view

 What is Cohesion?